Lizi Pop: Career

 Japaridze released her debut single "Make-Up!" in 2012.
 She went on to release the singles "Cloud" and "Zgapari galagshi" as well, the latter of which was recorded with Candy, the winners of the Junior Eurovision Song Contest 2011.
 She had a starring role in the children's musical film Stapilo Story: Kurdgheli vs Mgeli.

 In 2014, Japaridze was chosen to represent Georgia in the Junior Eurovision Song Contest 2014 in Malta, performing the song "Happy Day".
 Japaridze went on to place eleventh, the worst result for Georgia in Junior Eurovision.
 'Happy Day', however, remained the most-watched video on the Junior Eurovision Song Contest channel for some years, before being overtaken by Roksana Węgiel's song Anyone I Want To Be.
 At Junior Eurovision, Japaridze performed with Sopho Dashniani, Dea Dashniani, Ketevan Arbolishvili, and Nita Lomidze as her backing vocalists and dancers.
 She was later announced as the Georgian spokesperson at the Junior Eurovision Song Contest 2015.

 Japaridze hosted the Junior Eurovision Song Contest 2017 in Tbilisi alongside Helen Kalandadze.
 She is the second youngest ever to host the contest, only behind Ioana Ivan, who was only 12 when she hosted in 2006 and the first former participant to host the contest.

 In 2021, she released a single called "Desire", composed by herself and Giga Kukhianidze.
+She wrote the lyrics of the song "On Replay" performed by Bzikebi, which represented in the Eurovision Song Contest 2026.